This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 - Unseen Ultra-Matte Eyeshadow – not vegan

-I asked Melt Cosmetics if their mica is ethically sourced without forced or child labor and they responded by stating,
+So I asked Melt Cosmetics if their mica is ethically sourced without the use of child labor and they responded by stating,

 “I am attaching a statement from our lab. 🙂 Please let me know if there is anything else I can do for you.